kwamelaryea/kwame-site/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Unlock the Future with Visionary Consulting and Proven Expertise
-    text: >+
+    text: >
       In a world where disruption lurks around every corner, standing still is not an option—it's a risk.
 Innovation is not mere survival; it's mapping the path.
 We specialize in moving **legacy organizations** out of past constraints and into the leading edge of innovations like AI, enabling you to transform without giving up what made you strong.

       For **new upstarts,** we bring a decade of tried and true understanding from the iGaming industry, taking your daring vision and turning it into strategies that endure.

       We're not advisors—we're partners.
 We enter your universe, strip away the distraction, and craft solutions that bring things to life.
 Whether it's building AI-powered products that connect or forging strategies to outpace disruption, our mission is the same: help you not only adapt, but thrive.

       With us, you're not reacting to change—you're creating it.
-Let's build something that endures, something that leads.

     actions:
       - label: Book Now
         altText: Book a Consultation With Us